 Reactions: Reactions is the sum of all likes, comments, reshares, retweets etc. that a shared post has received on social media.

-The Posts section in the Analytics helps you discover how well different pieces of content are being read by your Haiilo users or how the content is working for your users' networks.
-The Posts section of the Posts & Users analytics will present you all the transactions associated with content during a certain time frame.
-In the basic view you can see:
+The Posts section in the Analytics helps you discover how well different pieces of content are being read by your Haiilo users or how the content works for your users' networks.
+The Posts section of the Posts & Users analytics will present you with all the transactions associated with content during a certain time frame.
+In the basic view, you can see:

 - Titles of posts in your Haiilo domain/group/channel